Chevrolet Spark Insurance Rates

 Rates are averaged for all Chevrolet Spark models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers can save approximately $150 per year simply by quoting online in advance
+- Drivers can save up to $150 per year just by quoting online in advance

 Rate Tables and Charts